waikereru/waikereru.github.io/_pages/river.md

 - 2021: [Steps towards incorporating geomorphic considerations in farm and catchment management plans in the Waimatā Catchment, Aotearoa New Zealand](/assets/documents/HarveyEtAlAugust2021.pdf) - Harvey, Brierley, Easton, Watson, Tunnicliffe
 - 2022: [Tai Timu, Tai Pari, the Ebb and Flow of the Tides: Working with the Waimatā from the Mountains to the Sea](/assets/documents/TaiTimuTaiPari.pdf) Salmond, Anne et al.
 - 2023: [Managing at source and at scale: The use of geomorphic river stories to support rehabilitation of Anthropocene riverscapes in the East Coast Region of Aotearoa New Zealand](/assets/documents/fenvs-11-1162099.pdf) - Fuller, I. C. et al.
+- 2023: [The Root of the Matter: Forests & Colonial Histories in Aotearoa New Zealand](/assets/documents/2023-the-root-of-the-matter.pdf) - Anne Salmond, Manu Caddie

 ### Resources